Computerized Tomography (CT) Scan

-- Show abnormalities in the brain and the eye, including tumors, blood clots and enlarged ventricles.
+- Detecting abnormalities in the brain and the eye.
+These may include tumors, blood clots and enlarged ventricles.

-- Perform guided biopsies of liver, kidneys and bones by identifying the location and type of tumor.
+- Performing guided biopsies of liver, lung, kidneys and bones.
+The CT scan can identify the location and type of tumor.